9.2 Multimedia Applications

-Consider the two users in Figure 2.
-The first thing to
+Consider the two users in Figure 223.
+The

-message contains a SIP URI—these are a form of uniform resource
+things, this initial message contains a SIP URI—these are a form of

 A SIP URI provides complete identification of a user, but (unlike a URL) does not provide his location, since that may change over time.
 We will see shortly how the location of a user can be determined.